Moubarak-01/Moubely/README.md

 ## 🛠️ Engineering Architecture: The "Waterfall" System

-We recently rebuilt the backend to solve critical stability issues (specifically `429 Too Many Requests` errors from free-tier APIs).
-Moubely now uses a **Smart Routing Engine** in `LLMHelper.ts` that automatically falls back to the next available AI if the primary one fails.
+We recently rebuilt the backend to solve critical stability issues.
+Moubely now uses a **Smart Routing Engine** in `LLMHelper.ts` that prioritizes free, local resources before falling back to cloud APIs.

 ### 1. The "Brains" (Chat & Logic) 🧠
 The app tries these models in order until one succeeds: